Hsuhx/Phoenix-Driver/Project Manager/MVP.md

 ## Future Development
 Service optimization: Continuously optimize services based on user feedback to improve user satisfaction.
-Technical upgrade: User behavior prediction: Using predictive algorithms to dynamically enhance the user interface based on individual user patterns.
-Smart contracts: Implementing smart contracts to automatically handle disputes between users and drivers based on predefined standards such as ride quality and punctuality, reducing management overhead.

 ## Goal of the MVP
-The goal of this semester is to build a designated driver system that realizes basic functions and to conduct some research on the feasibility of implementing a new designated driver system that integrates machine learning in Australia, so as to be fully prepared for future development.
+The goal of this semester is to build a designated driver system that realizes basic functions and strive to realize the basic facial recognition driver function to better ensure the safety of passengers.We also conducted some research on Australia’s data security and whether facial recognition and platform collection of user data are feasible in Australia.
+We also explored whether the project could be deployed in Australia.